ClaudiaShu/SSL-FER/README.md

 ## Acknowledgment

-Our codes are inspired by the following repo: [SimCLR](https://github.com/sthalles/SimCLR)
+Our code is inspired by: [SimCLR](https://github.com/sthalles/SimCLR)